Ally Capellino: Exhibitions

 In 2010, Ally Capellino marked its 30-year anniversary with an exhibition at The Wapping Project.
-In 2013, as part of London Design Festival, Ally Capellino’s first chair collection ‘Bums on Seats’ was exhibited at the V&A's Sackler gallery and as part of the 'Best of Britannia' exhibition in Clerkenwell.
+In 2013, as part of the London Design Festival, Ally Capellino's first chair collection ‘Bums on Seats’ was exhibited at the V&A's Sackler gallery and as part of the 'Best of Britannia' exhibition in Clerkenwell.
 In the same year, Ally Capellino featured in the V&A's 'Club to Catwalk' exhibition, which profiled the London fashion scene of the 1980s.